Sergeanur/XboxADPCM/README.md

 Xbox ADPCM Converter
 ========
-A tool for converting WAV files from Xbox ADPCM to PCM and vise versa.
+A tool for converting WAV files from Xbox ADPCM to PCM and vice versa.

 ADPCM code by J.D.Medhurst (a.k.a.
 Tixy)